 Then repeat the free writing under the heading “My Probable Self.”
 This time, let reality intervene and describe a scene with you in it that is likely to occur.
 Maybe it looks much like today, maybe things have changed in a year.
 What do you expect for yourself a year from now?

 Finally, and this one can be a lot scarier, write about “My Feared Self.”
 This is a scene where you’re living your worst nightmares as reality.
 Our fears aren’t always rational, so don’t limit yourself only to what’s likely to befall you.
 What are you most afraid of becoming a year from now?

 For some people, just doing the free writing is revealing enough.
 But if you want to look for patterns and build life-changing strategies, the next stage can be done relatively quickly.

-Now that you know what’s driving you and what’s holding you back, you can put strategies in place for moving forward.
+Now that you know what’s driving you and what’s holding you back, you can put strategies in place for moving forward, toward your ideal self.
 That might mean—like for me—simply recognizing where decisions are really coming from and choosing differently, or creating detailed steps to overcome fears and make things happen.

-What’s stopping you from achieving goals is likely to be more complex than it first appears, but one thing is sure: Your possible selves are as real as you are, and knowing who they are and how they influence you is a powerful base on which to build success.
+What’s stopping you from achieving goals is likely to be more complex than it first appears.
+But one thing is sure: Your possible selves are as real as you are, and knowing who they are and how they influence you is a powerful base upon which to build success.

 This article was published in June 2017 and has been updated.
 Photo by Dusan Petkovic/Shutterstock

 Nicola Prentis is a freelance writer and academic consultant with several ESL books published, including award-winning The Tomorrow Mirror.
 She’s lived and taught English all over the world and is currently based in Spain for as long as Brexit allows.
 She speaks at international conferences on issues relating to women in her industry.